 Due Dates and Late Fees

-Payments are due on or before the first of the month.
+Payments are due and posted to the Student Account on or before the first of the month.
 A late fee of 1% of the past due amount is charged each month the account remains delinquent.

 Students and families who wish to prepay the total four-year tuition fee for full time study at Scripps College, may elect to enter into a Prepayment Plan Agreement.
 Questions regarding the availability of this plan and the terms and conditions of the agreement should be directed to the Director of Budgeting at (909) 607-3251.